Note: Slop Piano is not a “noodle,” but more of a bit of fun as a warmup. For the best example of a “noodle,” try track 3.

 A depressive manic.
 The prototypical noodle spends time developing moods and themes over a long span, morphing into a slop-like muse.
 (September 22, 2007)

 Mindless, seemingly random picking away at the keys.
 Akin to doodling for artists, noodling wanders around the keys looking for a hook.

 To be clear: when I sit down to play, there is no sheet music, no preconceived lines; what comes out comes out.
 While purely improvisational in nature, the music is shaped to resemble a “finished” work.
 You'll understand, I hope, when I get lost in the music and find myself restarting.

 If the music, at first, sounds like classical piano, that's my training.
 As a Gemini myself, I enjoy the duality of the piano and forte, classical and rock/jazz rhythms, slow and fast.
-And as a classically trained musician, I marvelled at those who can take a note or two and fill an entire evening, and aspired to gain this ability.
+And as a classically trained musician, I marvelled at those who can take a note or two and fill an entire evening and aspired to get there.